googlefonts/colr-gradients-spec/colr-gradients-spec.md

 layers available in the base glyph then all layers from firstLayerIndex to the last available layer should be retained.

+A range 0..255 therefore means "all available layers."
+A range 0..0 means just the first layer.

 ##### PaintTransformed table (format 6)

 | Type | Field name | Description |